Prince Harry and Meghan sign megawatt Netflix deal

 After emotionally charged negotiations, Queen Elizabeth II granted the couple’s wishes in return for their agreeing not to use their most exalted titles, His Royal Highness and Her Royal Highness.
 The couple also agreed to give up public funding — setting off a tabloid guessing game about how they would finance their lifestyle, including paying for security.

-Harry and Meghan draw some income from the Duchy of Cornwall, a hereditary estate owned by Charles.
-Harry inherited several million dollars from his late mother.
+Harry and Meghan used to draw some income from the Duchy of Cornwall, a hereditary estate owned by Charles, but that ended with their departure from Britain.
+Harry also inherited several million dollars from his late mother.
 Before their 2018 marriage, Meghan, then Meghan Markle, worked as an actress on “Suits.”

+In June, they signed a deal with the Harry Walker Agency for speaking engagements, with per-speech fees estimated at $1 million and topics (for Harry) including mental health and grieving.
+(Harry Walker also represents the Obamas.)
+There has been widespread speculation that the Duke and Duchess of Sussex could copy another part of the Obamas’ playbook and make a podcast deal with Spotify.
+A Spotify spokesman declined to comment.